What is it?

 More affordable is the Sport version we're testing.
 It's priced at £375 for the box and gives you an extra 300 litres of carrying space.
 On top of that, you will, of course, need roof bars.
 We're using the Thule WingBar 959 which costs £89 plus the Thule Rapid System 775 universal railing foot which is a further £110.
 All in all that's £574.

-This is one of the suggested set-ups for the Volkswagen Tiguan we've been testing the Motion XT Sport on, but obviously, this differs depending on what car you own and what roof fails (if any) are fitted.
+This is one of the suggested set-ups for the Volkswagen Tiguan we've been testing the Motion XT Sport on, but obviously, this differs depending on what car you own and what roof rails (if any) are fitted.
 Fortunately, there's a very easy to use the tool on the Thule website which shows you what bars will fit your vehicle.

 The Motion XT is designed to be a more stylish roof box.
 So rather than the traditional bulbous shape, it has a sleeker profile which Thule says has been 'optimised for aerodynamics'.
 It comes in black, as tested here, or alternatively, there's a similarly glossy silver.